Narcissistic Personality Disorder

-This paper will focus on the treatment of most destructive forms of Narcissism, the Manifest and Malignant.
+This paper will focus on the Treatment for Narcissists who have the most destructive forms of Narcissism, the Manifest and Malignant Narcissists.
 Narcissistic personality disorder patients spend so much time trying to appear perfect, that they actually struggle to connect, and live a real, satisfying lifestyle.
 They avoid their real strivings, so they try to fill the emptiness by getting narcissistic supplies, from beauty, wealth, admiration and comforts.
 But the empty void never gets filled, and partners get drained of giving supplies.
 The most frustrating thing is that partners can see glimpses of their real self, but their defensive make up gets in the way of letting others see them.

 According to Otto Kernberg, the Malignant Narcissist, developed grandiose fantasies to cope and ward off the pain, caused by a lack of empathy from parents, misattunement or neglect.
 For instance, they developed the fantasy of being the strong one in the family who others needed.
 Often, they idealised the abusive parent, by internalising their aggression with disavowing it, in order to protect against the pain, in order to maintain the idealisation of the parent.